 You could easily spend a week in Tofino – just bring lots of reading material for those rainy days.

 If you want to visit a town with a colourful past then be sure to visit Dawson City.
-Though its not the easiest place to get to as it’s a seven hour drive from Whitehorse – it sure is pretty.
+Its one of the hardest small towns in Canada to get to as it’s a seven hour drive from Whitehorse – but it’s a beauty.

 Check out the Discovery Claim – where the famous gold rush started.
 With a little gold panning on the Goldbottom Mine Tour, you might catch a case of gold fever yourself.